 Money is never the entire answer to any problem.
-But if one had to identify one program to support that would have the greatest positive impact on the health and welfare of this nation, it would be fair housing.
+But if one had to identify a single program to support that would have the greatest positive impact on the health and welfare of this nation, it would be fair housing.